 A buy recommendation might mean the underlying stock will outperform the structured note, in which case, a client would be better off buying the stock outright.
 Hold recommendations, on the other hand, mean there could be a certain amount of movement in either direction, leaving the investor with some doubt about the suitability of the security for inclusion.

 Credit Suisse says Sprint solves the selection problem for clients by feeding the stock universe through three filters that improve the quality of the selection.
 Stocks are first picked on the basis of fundamental and technical factors identified using the bank’s equity research.
-The surviving stocks – those with a neutral or positive view – are then filtered through the proprietary Holt model to assess value and momentum performance metrics and default probability.
+The surviving stocks – those with a neutral or positive view – are then filtered through the bank’s proprietary model Holt to assess first a number of value and momentum performance metrics and secondly the default probability .
 A final filter conducts a volatility analysis, identifying which stocks have a reasonable level of implied volatility to ensure a product will fulfill its purpose as a yield enhancer.
-The results of the exercise are published twice a month.

-“Once that has been done, you end up with 30 or 40 stocks.
-The relationship manager can then call the client and say ‘this is the universe,’ and propose these options to their clients,” says Fayez El Hicheri, vice-president of equity derivatives structuring and head of Asia-Pacific investment solutions structuring at Credit Suisse in Hong Kong.
+“Once that has been done you end up with 30 or 40 stocks and the relationship manager can propose these options to their clients,” says Fayez El Hicheri, head of APAC Investment Solutions Structuring at Credit Suisse in Hong Kong.

-“What we have put together is a way of selecting stocks through a process that is triangulating what we have on our equity sales team, equity research team, Holt team and [our] volatility capabilities,” says Hicheri.
+“What we have put together here is a way of selecting stocks through a process that is triangulating what we have on our equity research team, HOLT team and volatility capabilities,” he says.
 “All the products we use this for are fairly vanilla.
-We are taking those flow products, and trying to rejuvenate them and add value for the client in the process.”
+We are taking those flow products, and trying to rejuvenate them and add value in the process for the client.”

 Beyond its endeavor to enhance flow products, Credit Suisse has also shown itself more than capable of delivering highly structured and finely tailored hedging solutions to clients.

-One of the poster trades executed by the bank during the past 12 months helped insulate a bank client from the equity markets sell-off in February.
+One of the poster trades executed by the bank during the past 12 months helped insulate a number of institutional investors from the equity markets sell-off in February.
 The strategy delivered a 9.55% return on February 5, the same day the S&P 500 crashed by 4.1% and the CBOE Volatility Index jumped 20 points.

 The client took a view in early 2017 that global equity markets were peaking following the post-US election surge, and wanted to hedge its exposure to a possible downturn.
 Credit Suisse proposed a transaction linked to a risk premia index designed to react to different market cycles.
 The index consisted of three asset buckets, which, when put together, provided a hedge for the client’s exposure while offsetting the risk of negative carry resulting from the mark-to-market payments required over the lifetime of the trade.

-“There were some investors who at the beginning of last year were thinking the equity market was looking toppish,” says Stephane Goursat, Credit Suisse’s Asia-Pacific head of quantitative investment strategies in Hong Kong.
-“But if you are investing into an equity tail hedge, it is going to be quite expensive.
-Our idea was to put some buckets together.”
+“There were some investors who were thinking at the beginning of last year that the equity market was looking toppish,” says Stephane Goursat, Credit Suisse’s head of Investment Solutions Sales for Asia.
+“But pure equity tail hedge it usually quite expensive.
+Our idea was to help our client participate to the equity risk premium, whilst hedging downside, in a cost efficient way, by creating investment buckets.”

-The first bucket provided the tail hedge through exposure to credit default swaps and the Vix index.
-To compensate for the insurance premiums of the tail hedge, a second bucket created cross-asset risk premia exposure using a mix of fixed-income assets and commodities.
-Then, in order to offer some return while the markets continued to trend positively, a third bucket was introduced to provide long exposure to equity and credit indexes.
+The first bucket provided the tail hedge through exposure to option and VIX based strategies.
+To compensate for the insurance premiums of the tail hedge a second bucket was created to finance the cost of hedging, by investing into uncorrelated risk premia across rates and commodities.
+Then to provide participation to market returns, a third bucket was introduced to provide long exposure through equity and credit indexes.

-“Come February, the S&P crashed by more than 4%, and everyone was surprised,” says Goursat.
-“But this strategy was making roughly 10%.”
+“Come February the S&P crashed by more than 4%, and everyone was surprised,” says Goursat.
+“But the product performed roughly 20%.”